TV allegations a pack of lies - Russian Athletics chief

 "We are now undertaking a technical assessment concerned with the situation, which everyone here is doing.
 We know why this campaign against our federation was implemented.
 I will make a fuller statement on Friday afternoon."

-The hour-long programme, broadcast by ZDF/ARD on Wednesday, features an undercover video of what it says are Russian athletes and coaches admitting to covering up positive tests.
+The hour-long program, broadcast by ZDF/ARD on Wednesday, features an undercover video of what it says are Russian athletes and coaches admitting to covering up positive tests.

 The video, which has not been seen or verified by Reuters, also alleges corruption and a systematic doping issue among Russian athletes and high-ranking officials.